MaryamHaghighat/PathProfiler/README.md

 korsuk.sirinukunwattana@eng.ox.ac.uk

 ## License
-© To be added - This code is available for non-commercial academic purposes.
+This code is made available under the GPLv3 License.

 ## Funding
 This work is supported by the PathLAKE Centre of Excellence for digital pathology and AI which is funded, managed and delivered by Innovate UK on behalf of UK Research and Innovation (UKRI).